sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * If needed, take a taxi from LGA - but be prepared to pay ~$50 (which is average in rush hour).

-* There is literally a church after every block - these are more popular to visit than Tim Horton's is in Canada (scary, huh?).
+* There is a church after every block - these are more popular to visit than Tim Horton's is in Canada (scary, huh?).

 #### Housing